Active Classification with Uncertainty Comparison Queries: Abstract

 \section{Abstract}

-Labeling data is an unavoidable pre-processing procedure for most machine learning tasks.
-However, it takes a considerable amount of time, money, and labor to collect accurate \textit{explicit class labels} for a large dataset.
-A positivity comparison oracle has been adapted to relieve this burden, where two data points are received as input and the oracle answers which one is more likely to be positive.
-However, when information about the classification threshold is lacking, this oracle alone can at most rank all data points on the basis of their relative positivity; thus, it still needs to access explicit class labels.
-In order to harness pairwise comparisons in a more effective way, we propose an \textit{ambiguity comparison oracle}.
-This oracle also receives two data points as input, and it answers which one is more ambiguous, or more difficult to assign a label to.
-We then propose an efficient adaptive labeling algorithm that can actively query \textit{only pairwise comparison oracles} without accessing the explicit labeling oracle.
-We also address the situation where the labeling budget is insufficient compared to the dataset size, which can be dealt with by plugging the proposed algorithm into an active learning algorithm.
-Furthermore, we confirm the feasibility of the proposed oracle and the performance of the proposed labeling algorithms theoretically and empirically.
+Noisy pairwise comparison feedback has been incorporated to improve the overall query complexity of interactively learning binary classifiers.
+The \textit{positivity comparison oracle} is used to provide feedback on which is more likely to be positive given a pair of data points.
+Because it is impossible to infer accurate labels using this oracle alone \textit{without knowing the classification threshold}, existing methods still rely on the traditional \textit{explicit labeling oracle}, which directly answers the label given a data point.
+Existing methods conduct sorting on all data points and use explicit labeling oracle to find the classification threshold.
+The current methods, however, have two drawbacks: (1) they needs unnecessary sorting for label inference; (2) quick sort is naively adapted to noisy feedback and negatively affects practical performance.
+In order to avoid this inefficiency and acquire information of the classification threshold, we propose a new pairwise comparison oracle concerning uncertainties.
+This oracle receives two data points as input and answers which one has higher uncertainty.
+We then propose an efficient adaptive labeling algorithm using the proposed oracle and the positivity comparison oracle.
+In addition, we also address the situation where the labeling budget is insufficient compared to the dataset size, which can be dealt with by plugging the proposed algorithm into an active learning algorithm.
+Furthermore, we confirm the feasibility of the proposed oracle and the performance of the proposed algorithm theoretically and empirically.